Freight Shipping from San Antonio to Seattle

 How much does it cost to ship freight from San Antonio to Seattle?

-Full truckload (FTL) rates from San Antonio, TX to Seattle, WA currently range from $4,992-$6,153 for a standard dry van load over the 2,322-mile route.
+Full truckload (FTL) rates from San Antonio, TX to Seattle, WA currently range $4,992-$6,153 (roughly $2.16-$2.65 per mile over 2,322 miles).
 LTL shipments typically cost $1,477-$2,374 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Antonio to Seattle?